-Walk-in Centres provide free health care for non-life threatening injuries and illnesses to anyone who is over 2 years of age.
+Walk-in Centres provide free health care for non-life threatening injuries and illnesses to anyone who is over one year of age.
 The centres are open 7 days a week, including Christmas Day and New Year’s Day between 7.30am and 10pm.
-You don’t need to make an appointment, as the name says, just walk on in.
+You don’t need to make an appointment, just come on in.

 About this service

 Walk-in Centres can provide you with a health assessment and treatment for a wide range of health needs including:

 - common colds and influenza (you should have a RAT test first)

 - sinusitis, tonsillitis, middle and outer ear infections

 - Tetanus boosters if needed when you have an injury

 We are staffed by Advance Practice Nurses and Nurse Practitioners.
 If your health needs are more than we can provide, we will direct or support you to the right care.